polyaxon/polyaxon/site/docs/management/ui/run-profiles.md

 ## Run profile settings

-You can updated or delete an run profile.
+You can update or delete an run profile.

 ![queue-settings](../../../../content/images/dashboard/run-profiles/settings.png)